 - See #14 below for information for suspended coaches and team officials.

-4. Any player or team official registered with the SMHA fighting immediately before or after a game, off the ice, inside/outside of the rink, will receive an indefinite suspension subject to a hearing with the SMHA Discipline Committee, with the right to appeal.
+4. Any player or team official registered with the SMHA fighting immediately before or after a game, off the ice, inside/outside of the rink, will receive an indefinite suspension subject to a hearing with the SMHA Discipline Committee and/or Hockey Saskatchewan.

-5. In the case of game officials (referees, scorekeepers, goal judges, timers, etc.) using profanity, such actions shall be reported to the Discipline Committee and/or the Referees Division Committee of the SMHA for review.
+5. In the case of game officials (referees, scorekeepers, timekeepers, penalty box workers) using profanity, such actions shall be reported to the Discipline Committee and/or the Referees Division Committee of the SMHA for review.

-6. Team officials found to be playing a suspended or ineligible player or having on their bench a suspended or an ineligible team official is suspended until dealt with by the SMHA Discipline Committee.
+6. Team officials found to be playing a suspended or ineligible player or having on their bench a suspended or an ineligible team official is suspended until dealt with by the SMHA Discipline Committee and Hockey Saskatchewan.
 The range of suspension can be from 0 games to 30 days for a first offense, depending on the circumstances.
 In addition, the offending team may be required to forfeit the game (posted as 1-0 loss) or possibly replay the game in the case of playoffs.

-Players may also be suspended under this rule for knowingly playing while suspended.
+Players in older age divisions may also be suspended under this rule for knowingly playing while suspended.

-8. Match Penalties - Abuse of Officials (Rule 11.5 (formerly 9.6)) - Indefinite suspension until reviewed by Hockey Sask.
+8. Match Penalties - Abuse of Officials (Rule 11.5) - Indefinite all aspects suspension until reviewed by Hockey Saskatchewan.

-9. SMHA is required to follow the Hockey Sask / Hockey Canada Minimum Suspension Guidelines.
+9. SMHA is required to follow the Hockey Saskatchewan / Hockey Canada Minimum Suspension Guidelines.